 Hills: Workouts where a runner/walker runs/walks up a hill fast and jogs/walks down then runs/walks up again; helps develop leg power and aerobic capacity.

 RICE: An acronym for rest, ice, compression and elevation; a procedure for treating certain injuries.

 Runner's Knee: Knee pain usually caused by the knee cap not sliding properly during movement; may be related to muscular imbalances within the thigh muscles; can be treated with strengthening exercises for weak muscles (usually the inner thigh muscle).

 Lactic Acid: Formed when the body cannot generate energy using oxygen, lactic acid is produced anaerobically (especially during hard workouts).

-Cross Training: Exercising in other ways to help improve your running performance.
-Strength training, biking, or swimming, for example, help balance out your body by strengthening muscles you don't use as much when you run, which improves your running performance.
+Cross Training: Exercising in other ways to help improve your overall performance.
+Strength training, biking, or swimming, for example, help balance out your body by strengthening muscles you don't use as much when you run/walk, which improves your running performance.
 Yoga also helps stretch muscles and hips to help with your form and performance.